open-toolchain/iter8-toolchain-rollout/README.md

   * Inspect metrics for the rollout via the grafana dashboard.
 A direct URL can be found at the end of the log for the _Deploy to Kubernetes_ job of the _ROLLOUT_CANDIDATE_ stage.
 One the experiment is complete, the URL is updated in the log for the _Wait and Cleanup_ job.

-  * If the canary rollout has been configured to take more than an hour (in the iter8 experiment template file), the _ROLLOUT CANDIDATE_ stage will terminate before the rollout is complete.
+  * If the rollout has been configured to take more than an hour (in the iter8 experiment template file), the _ROLLOUT CANDIDATE_ stage will terminate before the rollout is complete.
 Once it completes, the unused version will remain deployed and unused -- Istio will be configured to send traffic to only one deployment.
 This needs to be manually cleaned up.

   * Once the rollout has started, it can be manually short-circuited by rolling forward or backward using the _IMMEDIATE ROLLBACK_ or _IMMEDIATE ROLLFORWARD_ stages.
 This can most reliably be done using the `Send To` tool on the _PREPARE CANDIDATE ROLLOUT_ stage.